adrihans/Decoding_NER_Biases/docs/index.md

 ## Methodology and application

 The main inspiration for this project comes from this article.

+SOME RESULTS OF ARTICLE

-In order to look for biases and to test the fairness of NER algorithms, we had to get two main things for each application: a dataset containing what we had to test with detailed information when useful (i.e first names, city names ... with their respective ethnicity, birth year, population...), and a templates with real sentences in which we could test the names entities.
-Indeed, we had to test the hypothesis on real life sentences.
+In order to look for biases and to test the fairness of NER algorithms, we had to get two main things for each application: a dataset containing what we had to test with detailed information when useful (i.e first names, city names ... with their respective ethnicity, birth year, population...), and a templates with real-life sentences in which we could test the names entities.
+Indeed, we had to test the hypothesis on real life sentences to achieve a real test.
 With this template, we could then replace the named entities by the ones of the dataframe and get the results by applying the models.

-We describe below the methodology for each application, after explaining what models we are testing the hypothesis on and why we are testing several ones.
+We are describing below the methodology for each application, after explaining what models we are testing the hypothesis on and why we are testing several ones.

 ### Models: